 Public Health cautions residents of potentially harmful algal blooms in Lake Isabella

-The Kern County Public Health Services Department is urging boaters, dog owners and other recreational lake users to exercise caution and observe signage that warns visitors to avoid active algal blooms when visiting certain areas within Lake Isabella.
+The Kern County Public Health Services Department is urging boaters, dog owners and other recreational lake users to exercise caution and observe signage warning visitors to avoid active algal blooms when visiting Lake Isabella.

-Public Health recently obtained water samples from eight locations in Lake Isabella.
-Two of those locations indicated the presence of potentially harmful blue-green algae (cyanotoxin).
-Camp Nine South, French Gulch Campground E and Old Isabella Road are at the cautionary level.
-The cautionary level is the lowest of the three advisory levels.
-Effective immediately, Public Health is issuing an advisory for Kissack Cove and Hanning Flat at Lake Isabella.
-Caution health advisory signs are being posted that advise people using the lake to use caution and stay away from algae and scum in these designated areas.
+Public Health recently obtained water samples from nine locations in Lake Isabella.
+Four of those locations indicated the presence of potentially harmful blue-green algae (cyanotoxin).
+Camp Nine South, French Gulch Campground E and Old Isabella Road are at the cautionary level, which is the lowest of the three advisory levels.
+Caution signs are posted advising people using the lake to use caution and stay away from algae and scum in these designated areas.
 Paradise Cove is at the warning level, the next highest level, and a sign has been posted advising people to avoid swimming in this area.

-For more information visit our interactive website: http://www.kernpublichealth.com/cyanobacteria-blooms-blue-green-algae.
-As Public Health continues to monitor and test Lake Isabella, this website is updated regularly with test results and notification of any presence of potentially harmful blue-green algae.
+As Public Health continues to monitor and test Lake Isabella, this website is updated regularly with test results and notification of the presence of potentially harmful blue-green algae.